Shop and support thread

 The National Association of Child Care Resource and Referral Agencies or NACCRRA houses updated research and statistics related to the early care and learning services profression.

-Parents and the High Cost of Child Care: 2016 Update provides average costs of child care for infants, 4-year-olds, and school-age children in centers and family child care homes in every state.
+Child Care Aware of America's Parents and the High Cost of Child Care: 2017 Report provides average costs of child care for infants, 4-year-olds, and school-age children in centers and family child care homes in every state.

 State of Alaska Early Learning Guidelines - a resource for parents and early educators (December, 2007)